jiayewilliamwang/Nonogram_Solver/README.md

 that I found during the pre-project stage.
 This is most straightforward way to achieve my goal among all other articles I searched.

+Due to Selenium will be relevantly slow when dealing with large amount of automation, the displaying-progress is slow with large puzzle (about 60+).
+This has nothing to do with the algorithm.

 ## Prerequisites

 - [Python3.6+](https://www.python.org/downloads/)